BunSkillet/TacticalMap/README.md

 ## Usage
 - Select a map from the dropdown menu.
 - Use the tools provided to draw or drop objects on the map.
-- Interact with other users' actions in real-time.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.